Artwork now available for purchase through Shop Art

 Persona is a personal reflection that focuses on the harmony of the body and the soul: the physical versus the spiritual, represented sometimes as one, sometimes as individuals.
 I try to blend the idealism of the human form in combination and contrast with the variety of people – people seen through the lens of reality varying in shape, size, and form.
+I like to use a lot of color, movement, and spontaneity in my compositions.

 per·so·na: the aspect of someone’s character that is presented to or perceived by others. “her public persona”